What to Do If You Get the Flu

-High-risk groups, including pregnant women, are encouraged by the CDC to seek prompt medical attention if they have been exposed to or have developed the flu.
+High-risk groups, including pregnant women, should seek prompt medical attention if they have been exposed to or have developed the flu.

-Please note this information is being provided for educational purposes only and should not be considered medical advice.
+NOTE: This information is being provided for educational purposes only and shouldn't be considered medical advice.
 Please consult your doctor for medical advice.